 This is a desk-based archaeological assessment and includes a collation of existing written and graphic information to identify the likely archaeological potential of the proposed rehabilitation area.
 There are no known archaeological sites in Derrycashel Bog which should be avoided by the rehabilitation works.
+Known archaeology in the rehabilitation area includes a Bog Body and other archaeological artefacts.
 Should any previously unknown archaeological material be uncovered during the rehabilitation works, it should be avoided and reported to the Bord na Móna Archaeological Liaison Officer and the National Museum of Ireland.